IvanVnucec/RTOS_Cortex-M3/README.md

 - etc.

 ## Building from source
 The RTOS is developed on a so-called "Bluepill" board with an STM32F103C8T6 microcontroller.
-Also, this is being developed on Windows OS.
+Also, we are using Windows OS.
 If you have some other microcontroller, you will need to change a few things (I will explain what you need to change if you have a different setup).

 The project is using: